dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ## Databases

 I have a love/hate relationship with databases.
 They power the applications that I build and I actually have fun working with traditional relational database systems, especially PostgreSQL, but I hate setting up database servers.
-Andy had a few announcements in the database space that really got me excited for the future of database management, or should I say lack of management?
+Andy had a few announcements in the database space that really got me excited for the future of database management—or should I say lack of management?

 ### Amazon Aurora Serverless

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Aurora Serverless &lt; <a href="https://twitter.com/ajassy?ref_src=twsrc%5Etfw">@ajassy</a> and <a href="https://twitter.com/awscloud?ref_src=twsrc%5Etfw">@awscloud</a> team is stealing my dreams and making them real<br><br>AMAZING NEW SERVICE/FEATURE<a href="https://twitter.com/hashtag/reinvent?src=hash&amp;ref_src=twsrc%5Etfw">#reinvent</a> <a href="https://t.co/MJFOOUOS2y">pic.twitter.com/MJFOOUOS2y</a></p>&mdash; Mark Nunnikhoven (@marknca) <a href="https://twitter.com/marknca/status/935913290676428802?ref_src=twsrc%5Etfw">November 29, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 We already have serverless functionality for our applications, why not our databases?
 That is the question Amazon is asking as well.
 [Aurora Serverless](https://aws.amazon.com/blogs/aws/in-the-works-amazon-aurora-serverless/) aims to bring the benefits of serverless computing to database management where you only get charged for the resources that you consume.
-This is perhaps the biggest announcement of Andy's keynote for me personally and I think a real game-changer in the database management space.
+This is perhaps the biggest announcement of Andy's keynote for me personally, and in my opinion, a real game-changer in the database management space.

 ### Amazon DynamoDB Global Tables